yichenhock/GF2/README.md

 ```
 python logsim/logsim.py [<file path>]
 ```
 Note that the file path is optional here.
+Example files have been prepared in logsim/examples, but users may write their own inside the GUI.
 If not provicded, the GUI will prompt the user to browse for a file.

 Please note that the circuit definition file must be a .txt file.